How Do I Store My Soap?

 Are Your Bath Salts Good Quality?

 Yes, all three bath salts, Epsom, Dead Sea and Pink Himalayan Salts are purchased from Westlabs, UK.
-This company has been around for a very long time with a first class reputation in its field.
-We personally love how they feel on my skin.
+This company has been established for a very long time with a first class reputation in its field.
+We personally love how they feel on our skin.

 Are Your Products Sources From Ethical Suppliers?

 We source our products from UK suppliers that share the same ethos we do.
 We look for suppliers that care about sustainability, community and promote an ethical brand.